With our member colleges, OntarioLearn offers a wide range of information and resources to help students succeed through their academic journey.

 Proctoring is the process of overseeing an examination.
 Virtual proctoring allows you to take your exam where it is most convenient for you.
 OntarioLearn has a preferred partner, B- Virtual Inc., for supervising your exam online.
 Where colleges indicate, students are able to purchase the service at an OntarioLearn discounted fee and schedule their time slot within exam schedule dates.
 Students are able to link to the service from within their course and access specialized support 24 hours a day, seven days a week.

 OntarioLearn has a preferred partner for virtual tutoring.
 Students receive a special offer of one free hour of online tutoring available within the first seven days of a subscription plan purchase at Tutor.com.
-This virtual tutoring company offers one-to-one sessions online with a qualified, experienced tutor suited to post-secondary education.
-Get general help on how to write essays, to prepare for an important test, or to resolve questions in select subjects, available 24/7.
+This fully online virtual tutoring company offers one-to-one sessions online with a qualified, experienced tutor suited to post-secondary education.
+Help in more than 40 subjects including Math, Science, Social Studies and Business is available 24/7.
+Find out more at https://www.tutor.com

 OntarioLearn and its member colleges uphold high-quality standards for the courses and programs they offer.
 The OntarioLearn Quality Control and Quality Assurance Specialist works with member colleges to conduct course reviews based on feedback from student course evaluations and spot-checks, using a customized framework based on a rubric developed by Quality MattersTM.